tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/introduction-to-components.md

 Map layer components are components that only contain geographical data.
 As mentioned in the previous section, map layer components are aggregated and displayed in the map layers dashboard.

 ## Component Configuration
+Each component has two unique identification codes: ID and Index.
+The ID is a unique serial number for the component, while the Index is an English string that makes it easier to identify the content of the component.
+The statistical data and historical data under each component should be saved using the ID as the filename.
 Regardless of type, all component configurations (Object) are stored in a single object where the keys are the IDs of each component.
 The complete list of parameters for normal components and map layer components can be found below.

 > **i01**
 > Statistical, geographical, and historical data for each component is stored separately as mentioned in [this previous article](/front-end/file-system).